Project Zomboid is a fantastic mix of survival game- and role-playing game, and the ability to play either solo or with others such as Scalacube

 Underweight or Overweight – Costs 6 points

-These negative traits do the opposite things, but we include them together for the same reason.
-Underweight reduces your fitness by one, and Overweight reduces movement speed by one, however, both are tied to specific weights, and that means you can remove the negative effect.
+Although these negative attributes do the opposite, we nonetheless group them together for the same purpose.
+Being underweight decreases your fitness by one, while being overweight decreases your movement speed by one.
+Nevertheless, since both are related to certain weights, you may counteract the adverse effect.

 Smoker – Costs 4 points